ignite/web/packages/vuex/README.md

 			}
 ```

+These examples show how to use the wallet module.

-Listing wallets in local storage
+Listing wallets in local storage:
 ```
 const walletList = this.$store.common.wallet.wallets
 ```

-Unlocking a specific wallet from the wallet list and logging in
+Unlocking a specific wallet from the wallet list and signing in:
 ```
 await this.$store.dispatch('common/wallet/unlockWallet', {
   name: "My Wallet",